Over 50 Daesh suspects arrested in Istanbul | News.az

 Over 50 Daesh suspects arrested in Istanbul

-More than 50 foreign nationals have been arrested in Istanbul for their alleged links to Daesh terror group, according to police sources on Tuesday.
+At least 51 foreign nationals have been arrested in Istanbul for their alleged links to the Daesh terror group, according to a police source on Friday.

-Anti-terror squads conducted simultaneous raids in 13 districts to apprehend 54 Daesh suspects, who were allegedly preparing to carry out attacks, the sources, who spoke on condition of anonymity due to media restrictions, said, Anadolu Agency reports.
+Anti-terror squads conducted simultaneous raids in 11 districts to apprehend the suspects, who were allegedly plotting terror attacks, said the source, who spoke on condition of anonymity due to restrictions on speaking to the media, according to Anadolu Agency.

-Police also seized organizational documents and digital tools linked to the terror group at 19 locations in the city.
+Police also seized organizational documents and digital tools linked to the terror group.

-More than 300 people have lost their lives in Daesh-claimed attacks in Turkey so far, where the terror organization has targeted civilians in suicide bomb, rocket and gun attacks.
+Security forces have been involved in a long-running a campaign to clear Daesh terrorists from Turkey.

-Turkish security forces have been involved in a long-running campaign to thwart Daesh attacks.
+More than 300 people lost their lives in Daesh-claimed attacks in Turkey, where the terror organization has targeted civilians in suicide bomb, rocket, and gun attacks.

 News.Az